phmandl/modalanalyse/meeting minutes/meeting-7.md

 correctly.
 However, all problems were solved with pain and sweat.

 ## Main Difficulty
 Application of pressure distribution on the surfaces.
 Furthermore, building the rotation matrix is a pain in the ass.

 ## Main Insight
 When extracting notes one needs to be really careful when replacing them again.
+Plotting the displacement with different modal reduced systems yield two curves and a problem.